TISUnion/PCRC-MCDR/readme.md

 1. Put `PCRC-MCDR.py` into the `plugins/` folder of MCDR
 2. Download universal release of PCRC with version not less than `0.9.0-alpha` in PCRC [release page](https://github.com/Fallen-Breath/PCRC/releases), extract it to `plugins/PCRC-xxx-universal/`
 3. Rename `PCRC-xxx-universal/` folder in `plugins/` folder to `PCRC-MCDR/`
+4. Install all [requirement modules](https://github.com/Fallen-Breath/PCRC#python-modules) of PCRC
-4. At this time, the file structure of MCDR is roughly as follows
+5. At this time, the file structure of MCDR is roughly as follows

 ```
 MCDReforged/